lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 ## Go beyond
 * Be able to handle the case when the user enters an exhibit that doesn't exist or an animal that doesn't exist when trying to add.
+* Be able to handle the case when the user enters an exhibit that doesn't exist or an animal that doesn't exist when trying to delete.
+* Allow a user to delete an exhibit if it still has animals in it, but make sure you have no memory leaks!
 * Add menu items to add multiple animals at once and delete multiple animals at once.
 * Add (and test!) a function to add exhibits in the middle of list (for